abhinavshashank/MusiCloud/README.md

 - User authentication
 - Song upload
+- Like a Song
+- Most Liked Songs
 - Search a song
 - Dynamic playback with React Audio Player
 - See the list of songs uploaded by you